 Many senior leaders demand (and rightly so!) facts to back up communication recommendations.
 Measurement can show the numbers behind your efforts, document progress and help leaders understand how and why to make smart decisions that will ultimately help you achieve your business and communications outcomes.
 (It can also build and/or reinforce your case for resources – both people and dollars.)

 Communication measurement can find out if employees have received and understood key messages you want to deliver, and/or if the channels you’re using are effective at delivering those key messages.
-The results can help you modify and focus future communications, while also reinforce to employees that you care enough to listen – and take action on their feedback.#Communication measurement can find out if employees have received and understood key messages you want to deliver.
+The results can help you modify and focus future communications, while also reinforce to employees that you care enough to listen – and take action on their feedback.

 With the right data, you can drill down to understand how communication is working in various geographies, divisions, functions or even employee level, and use the results to leverage communication resources (people and dollars) in more efficient ways.
 Best yet, you can stop what’s not working and reallocate or save resources.